supercollider/supercollider/README_LINUX.md

 Installing Qt
 -------------

-**Qt 5.7 or later** is required to be able to run the SuperCollider IDE and sclang's Qt GUI system.
-This may be a little complicated since some versions of some Linux distributions are stuck with old Qt versions.
+To use the SuperCollider IDE and sclang's Qt GUI system, it is necessary to have **Qt 5.7 or a later version** installed.
+However, this can be challenging as some Linux distributions may have older versions of Qt that cannot be updated.

 ### Installing Qt on recent Debian-like operating systems